 Abstract

 This research investigates if and how much the shapes of school attendance zones contribute to racial segregation in schools.
 We find that the typical school attendance zone is relatively compact and resembles a square-like shape.
 Compact zones typically draw children from local residential areas, and since local areas are often racially homogeneous, this suggests that high levels of racial segregation in the largest school districts are largely structured by existing residential segregation.
 Still, this study finds that the United States contains some attendance zones with highly irregular shapes—some of which are as irregular as the most irregular Congressional District.
-Although relatively rate, highly irregular attendance zones almost always contain racially diverse student populations—and this racial diversity contributes to racial integration in their encompassing school districts.[AQ2] These findings contradict recent theoretical and empirical scholarship arguing that irregularly shaped zones contribute to racial segregation in schools.
-Our findings suggest that most racial segregation in school attendance zones is driven by large-scale segregation across residential areas rather than a widespread practice among school districts to exacerbate racial segregation by delineating highly irregular attendance zones.
+Although relatively rare, attendance zones that are highly irregular in shape almost always contain racially diverse student populations.
+This racial diversity contributes to racial integration within school districts.[AQ2] These findings contradict recent theoretical and empirical scholarship arguing that irregularly shaped zones contribute to racial segregation in schools.
+Our findings suggest that most racial segregation in school attendance zones is driven by large-scale segregation across residential areas rather than a widespread practice among school districts to exacerbate racial segregation by delineating irregularly shaped attendance zones.

 Keywords